swiss/e-collecting-hackathon-team9/README.md

 ## Getting Started

-*These instructions will get you a copy of the technical prototype (if applicable) up and running on your local machine for development and testing purposes. **If you are not developing a technical prototype, please present or reference your conceptual or clickable prototype.***
+*These instructions will get you a copy of the technical prototype (if applicable) up and running on your local machine for development and testing purposes. **If you are not developing a technical prototype, please present or reference your conceptual and/or clickable prototype.***

 ### Prerequisites